Join the pro-democracy movement

 Political scientists and sociologists have been studying how citizens in other countries have overcome fascist regimes for decades.
 Click here to read "Checklist for Ending Tyranny" to get the sobering facts about what works and what doesn't work.

-Rebecca Winter, Executive Director of Mass 50501 gave rally-goers practical options for resisting authoritarianism: signing up with lucemass.org to help immigrants targeted by ICE, starting networks of care to support families hit by SNAP reductions, and joining the Thanksgiving-to Cyber-Monday boycott against Amazon, Home Depot and Target who actively enable the Trump regime.
-"It’s all of us, together.
-It is time to step into your power and work side by side to build the democracy we have been imagining," said Winter.
+At a rainy rally on Littleton Common, Rebecca Winter, Executive Director of Mass.
+50501 described practical options for resisting authoritarianism: signing up with the LUCE organization to help immigrants targeted by ICE, starting networks of care to support families hit by SNAP reductions, and boycotting big-box retailers who the Trump regime.

 Regional Pro-Democracy Event Calendar: Indivisible Acton Area/Turn Purple 2 Blue calendar